 €300 | €300 | €300 | €600 | €600 | Non-internal EU flights over 3,500 km |

-Air Japan doesn’t have to compensate you if they offer an alternative flight that departs and arrives close to the same time as your original flight.
-Moreover, you generally won’t receive compensation if the flight is cancelled due to circumstances beyond the airline’s control, such as adverse weather conditions or when airline workers go on strike.
+Air Japan is not obliged to compensate you if they offer an alternative flight that departs and arrives around the same time as your original flight.
+Moreover, you generally won’t receive compensation if the flight is cancelled due to circumstances beyond the airline’s control, such as bad weather or when airline workers go on strike.

 Are Air Japan Flights Covered By EU 261/2004?

-European Union Regulation 261 covers all flights departing from European Union airports.
-This regulation also extends to flights arriving in the EU if the airline is based in the EU.
+EU 261 applies to all flights departing from airports in the EU.
+It also applies to flights arriving in the EU if the airline is based in the EU.
 This includes airlines from European Union member states as well as Iceland, Norway, and Switzerland.

-Nevertheless, Air Japan isn’t a European airline.
+However, Air Japan isn’t a European airline.
 Therefore, they aren’t required to pay you compensation if their flights operate outside of Europe.
-This applies even to their flights to Europe if they start outside the EU.
+This is true even for their flights to Europe if they start outside the EU.

 Itinerary | Covered by EU 261 |